One Cleveland Center - 1983

 Kallman, McKinnell & Wood/General Services Administration

-This tower is the latest addition to the downtown skyline, with the name “Court House” chosen in homage to the old Federal Building (Info credit: Inside Business).
-The building features a distinctive cornice which was initially illuminated at night.
+This tower is currently the tallest in the western central business district, with the name “Court House” chosen in homage to the old Federal Building which formerly housed the operations now located in this tower.
+The building features a distinctive cornice which was illuminated at night for several years.
 Another notable feature is an enclosed walkway which connects the tower to Tower City Center.
-A sculpture by artist Jim Dine highlights the entrance on Huron Road.
+A abstract bronze sculpture of "Justice" by artist Jim Dine highlights the entrance on Huron Road.